afnog/afnog.github.io/sse/ldap/presentation.md

 * Domain controller for Linux and Unix machines.
 * Used on controlling servers and enrolled client machines.
 * Provides centralized structure for Linux/Unix environments.
-* Uses native Linux applications and protocols.
+* Uses native Linux (UNIX) applications and protocols.

 ---